manishkumar8312/my-portfolio/README.md

 ## Deployment

-This project can be deployed on:
+This portfolio can be deployed on:

 * Vercel
 * Netlify
 * GitHub Pages

-You can customize `homepage` in `package.json` if using GitHub Pages.
+If deploying on GitHub Pages, configure the `homepage` field in `package.json`.

 ---

 ## Contributing

-Contributions, issues, and feature requests are welcome.
+Contributions, feature requests, and issues are welcome.
-Please open a pull request or file an issue for discussion.
+Please open a pull request or start a discussion through issues.

 ---